Major Gifts Fundraising in the AI Age: A Modern Guide for Nonprofits

 TL;DR: Scottship Solutions breaks down Planned giving is a fundraising strategy where donors arrange charitable gifts in advance through their wills, trusts, retirement accounts, or life insurance policies , gifts that typically come from accumulated assets rather than current income.
 These legacy gifts are among the largest nonprofits ever receive,

-TL;DR: Scottship Solutions breaks down A managed service provider (MSP) gives small businesses an outsourced IT department for a predictable monthly fee, typically $100-200 per user.
+TL;DR: A managed service provider (MSP) gives small businesses an outsourced IT department for a predictable monthly fee, typically $100 to $200 per user.
 You get 24/7 monitoring, cybersecurity, help desk support, backups, and strategic planning without hiring full-time IT staff.
-Look for MSPs with verified small business
+Scottship Solutions built this guide to help you compare

-TL;DR: Scottship Solutions breaks down Successful nonprofits share seven core traits: clear mission communication, strong operations, solid financial management, skilled people, strategic partnerships, willingness to learn, and smart use of technology.
-Start with a 12-month plan, diversify your funding so no single source exceeds 30% of revenue, and build 3-6
+TL;DR: Successful nonprofits share seven core traits: clear mission communication, strong operations, solid financial management, skilled people, strategic partnerships, willingness to learn, and smart use of technology.
+Start with a 12-month plan, diversify your funding so no single source exceeds 30% of revenue, and build 3-6 months of reserves.
+Scottship

-TL;DR: Scottship Solutions breaks down Technology consulting gives small businesses access to strategic IT expertise without hiring full-time staff.
-A good consultant assesses your current systems, builds a technology roadmap, strengthens cybersecurity, and aligns IT spending with business goals.
+TL;DR: Technology consulting gives small businesses access to strategic IT expertise without hiring full-time staff.
+Scottship Solutions assesses your current systems, builds a technology roadmap, strengthens cybersecurity, and aligns IT spending with business goals.
 Expect to pay $150-300/hour or $1,000-5,000/month for ongoing advisory services.
-Small
+Small businesses today face an unprecedented